-All of our instruments are made of thin pieces of solid wood that are glued together and as a result are strongly affected by changes in temperature and humidity.
-We handcraft our guitars and ukeleles in a carefully controlled environment with relative humidity of between 45% to 55%, and a temperature of 22-24 C. It is therefore important that they are subsequently stored in similar conditions, as any extreme changes can cause damage to your instrument.
+All of our instruments are made of solid wood and as a result are strongly affected by changes in temperature and humidity.
+We handcraft our ukeleles in a carefully controlled environment with relative humidity of between 45% to 55%, and a temperature of 22-24 C. It is therefore important that they are subsequently stored in similar conditions, as any extreme changes can cause damage to your instrument.

 The effects of high relative humidity

 If the relative humidity exceeds 60%, this can increase the level of moisture in wood and cause it to expand and swell.
 This can lead to noticeable problems with your instrument, such as: